ptabasso2/oteljavalab/section03/README.md

 ```

-In order to makes sure that our dependancies are all aligned on the same version we will add that snippet right after the `plugin` block of the `build.gradle.kts` file
+And to make sure that our dependencies are all aligned on the same version we will add that snippet right after the `plugin` block of the `build.gradle.kts` file

 ```java